Peter Landin: Academic

 a reference to his earlier paper.
 This dry sense of humour is expressed in many of his papers.

 Political

 Landin, who was bisexual, became involved with the Gay Liberation Front (GLF) during the early 1970s.
 He was once arrested as part of an anti-nuclear demonstration.

 He was a dedicated cyclist and moved around London on his bike until it became physically impossible for him to do so.

 Legacy

 The Bodleian Library in Oxford holds an archive of material relating to Peter Landin.
-Since 2010, there has been an Annual Peter Landin Semantics Seminar held annually each December in memory of Peter Landin and organized by the BCS-FACS Specialist Group on Formal Aspects of Computing Science.
+Since 2010, there has been an Annual Peter Landin Semantics Seminar held annually each December organized by the BCS-FACS Specialist Group on Formal Aspects of Computing Science.
 The first seminar was delivered by the American computer scientist John C. Reynolds (1935–2013).
 There is a Peter Landin Building at Queen Mary University of London housing teaching and research facilities for computer science.